 List classes or personal projects related to the role, quantifying achievements where possible to provide concrete evidence of success.

 Use a simple layout with a header, concise summary, and bullet points.
-Action verbs at the start of each point make your resume dynamic.
+Action verbs at the start of each point make the resume dynamic.

 Remote work can offer flexibility and reduced commute stress but also lead to fatigue and psychological strain.
 A systematic review by NCBI suggests outcomes vary based on individual circumstances and work environment.